 At the "Humans in Charge - Steering the AI Age Responsibly" conference, George Tilesch, international expert and PHI Institute for Augmented Intelligence's founding president, emphasized on the convergence of technology, regulation and social inclusion in anticipation of AI Act's implementation.
 He expressed the vital need for proactive planning and hoped the conference’s insightful discussions would help Hungary prepare for its upcoming EU presidency.

-Italian researcher and AI4GOV founder Gianluca Misuraca spoke at the "Humans in Charge" conference on AI governance and the vital role of the public sector.
-He emphasized the importance of managing AI's potential benefits and risks for public services and society.
+Italian researcher and AI4GOV founder Gianluca Misuraca emphasized the importance of managing AI's potential benefits and risks for public services and society.
 Misuraca noted government's role as AI regulator, user and facilitator, and highlighted the challenge of adopting AI in public services while protecting citizens, especially under uncertain outcomes.
-He also stressed the need to prepare the workforce for increased AI use.

-Maria Luciana Axente, a renowned AI ethics expert and advocate for children's rights, spoke at the "Humans in Charge" conference, focusing on child protection in the digital age.
+Maria Luciana Axente, a renowned AI ethics expert and advocate for children's rights, focused on child protection in the digital age.
 She explored the opportunities AI offers in education and health but warned of its darker side, including reducing human interaction crucial for childhood development.
-Axente highlighted notable efforts, such as UNICEF's "AI for Children" initiative, designed to answer emerging ethical questions around AI and children's safety.

 Panel discussions